 Soccer Sponsored Content

-Ottawa TFC camps offer a competitive & fun week with one of Canada’s top soccer clubs
+Atlético Ottawa Juniors summer camps offer a competitive & fun week with one of Canada’s top soccer clubs

-By Ottawa Sports Pages, for Ottawa TFC Soccer Club
+By Ottawa Sports Pages, for Atlético Ottawa Juniors

-More than a decade removed from Ottawa TFC’s morning summer camps, past Toronto FC professional soccer player Brogan Engbers still remembers how valuable an experience it was.
+More than a decade removed from Atlético Ottawa Juniors’ morning summer camps, past Toronto FC professional soccer player Brogan Engbers still remembers how valuable an experience it was.

 “The soccer was always good,” recalls Engbers, now the U9-U18 high performance manager with his hometown club.
 “There were pretty intense days, but you come away from them feeling like you accomplished something and just had fun.
 That was the biggest thing — the camps were fun.”

-Now, after a career that’s taken him to the national U17 team, the NCAA and TFC II, Engbers is back to run Ottawa TFC’s summer camp for the second year.
-The 24-year-old Liberty University business administration and sport management grad is looking to give kids the same experience he had — a competitive, fun week with one of Canada’s top soccer clubs.
+Now, after a career that’s taken him to the national U17 team, the NCAA and TFC II, Engbers is back coaching with his youth club.
+The 26-year-old Liberty University business administration and sport management grad wants kids to have the same experience he had at summer camp — a competitive, fun week with one of Canada’s top soccer clubs.

 The half-day camp begins with a session that engages players’ technical work and physical literacy, getting them moving while also teaching soccer skills.